Easterhead/rainbow-leaderboard/README.md

 ## Features

-- **API-Based Data Collection**: Fetches data from Wattpad's API to track reader points
+- **API-Based Data Collection**: Fetches data from Wattpad's API(all comments on this months chapter) to track reader points
-- **Server-Side Caching**: Implements caching on the server side instead of relying on local storage
-- **Auto-Refreshing Data**: Automatically refreshes data every 10 minutes
+- **Server-Side Caching**: Implements caching on the server side instead of relying on local storage (this makes is we only do one call every 10 minutes to watt instead of every client (person looking at the board) does it's on.)
-- **Rainbow-Themed UI**: Visually appealing interface with rainbow colors for each row
-- **Comprehensive Points Detection**: Smart parsing of various point formats in comments
+- **Comprehensive Points Detection**: Smart(XD) parsing of various point formats in comments (It's just an ugly ass regex basically)
-- **Comment & Reply Processing**: Collects points from both main comments and their replies

-## Technical Implementation
+## Maintinence

-### Data Collection

-- Interacts with Wattpad's API to fetch comments from the monthly reading challenge chapter
-- Processes all replies to comments for comprehensive data collection
-- Uses regex pattern matching to extract point values from various text formats

-### Caching & Performance

-- Server-side data caching with configurable refresh intervals
-- Minimizes API calls to Wattpad by serving cached data when appropriate
-- Client-side countdown timer showing time until next data refresh

-### User Interface

-- Rainbow-colored rows for visual appeal
-- Real-time countdown timer showing when data will refresh
-- Responsive design that works on mobile and desktop
-- Helpful cloud tooltip explaining how points are tracked

-## How Points Are Calculated

-The system looks for point declarations in comments using various formats:
-- Direct mentions: "42 points" or "42 pts"
-- Total summaries: "Total: 50" or "Final points: 100"
-- Mathematical expressions: "= 75"

-For each user, the highest point value found across all their comments and replies is used for the leaderboard ranking.
+In config.js we collect all the variables that change, like the id of the chapter and the link to it.
+These have to be updated every month manually.

+## Where stuff is

+- the **.vercel** folder is for vercel stuff (the service we use to host)
+- the **api** folder is for the serverless backend vercel routes
+- the **tests** folder contains all tests, both on frontend, backend end to end etc
+- the **public** folder is for all frontend things, like index.html and styles.css that contain all html and css respectively.

 ## Development